OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 The rule used is this one:

-Let the 'quasiparent name' of A (or B) be the name of the nearest ancestor of A (or B) whose name is not a prefix of A's name.
+Let the 'quasiparent name' of A (or B) be the name of the nearest ancestor Q of A (or B) such that (1) Q's name occurs in both source and target, and (2) Q's name is not a prefix of A's name.
 If A's 'quasiparent name' is the name of an ancestor of B, or vice versa, then B is a preferred match for A.  For example, the quasiparent of a species would typically be a family.

+[move to discusion]
 Broadening the search beyond the 'quasiparent' of both nodes is necessary because different taxonomies have different resolution: in one a family might be divided into subfamilies, where in the other it